zengxu-yang/linux-on-winbook-tw102/README.md

 ```
 [drm:pwm_setup_backlight [i915]] *ERROR* Failed to own the pwm chip
 ```
+After rebuilding the kernel and blacklisting i915 module at start up, I can make backlight adjustment working by modprobe i915 after booting.
+But this causes a lot of other problems.
 ## Issues
 * GRUB menu is not readable, possibly due to framebuffer display problems.
 Workaround: Uncomment line